|

 • Location: Under the southern section of the Granville Street Bridge

 Although Granville Island is a tourist destination, it’s valued by locals for its fresh seafood, local produce, and lively vibe.
+The Public Market is a food lover’s paradise, with pastries, fruits, and teas to sample.

-Granville Island public market
+Inside Granville Island Market

-Granville Island public market
+Inside Granville Island Market

 Dockside Restaurant